Agilatech/versalink-cozir5-device/README.md

 zetta().use(sensor).listen(1107);
 ```

-To easily specify some options, simply supply them in an object in the use statement like this:
+To easily specify some config options, simply supply them in an object in the use statement like this:
 ```
 zetta().use(sensor, { "file":"/dev/ttyS0", "devicePoll":8000, "streamPeriod":15000 });
 ```